theo79/ESP8266-GasGuard/README.md

 - [License](#license)

 ## Getting Started:
-Follow these instructions to get your ESP8266-GasGuard up and running.
+Download the most recent MicroPython firmware .bin file to load onto your ESP8266 device.
+You can download it from the MicroPython downloads page, and follow the instructions.

 ### Prerequisites:
 - Basic knowledge of electronics and soldering.